iOS crashes and MacOS flaws? Here's what to do

 As for the "root" flaw on the Mac, that vulnerability surfaced Tuesday, and it meant strangers didn't need a password to log in to your locked Apple device running on MacOS High Sierra -- all they needed to do was type in the username "root" and leave the password field blank.
 Not exactly a secure setup.

 Apple pushed out a fix the next day.
-But on Friday, Wired reported problems for Mac users who had downloaded the fix but hadn't yet updated their Mac from MacOS 10.13.0 to the most recent version of the operating system, 10.13.1.
-If those users went ahead and updated to 10.13.1, the "root" issue reappeared, even, for some, if they reinstalled the "root" fix after updating the OS.
+But on Friday, Wired reported problems for Mac users who had downloaded the fix but hadn't yet updated their computer from MacOS 10.13.0 to the most recent version of the operating system, 10.13.1.
+If those users went ahead and updated to 10.13.1, the "root" issue reappeared.
+And in some cases for those users, reinstalling the "root" fix after updating the OS did not fix the issue.

 Does the Mac still matter?
 Apple execs explain why the MacBook Pro was over four years in the making, and why we should care.